 We accept applications from current freshmen, sophomores, and juniors.
 For beginning students, research experience is not required; this is an opportunity to "try out" research in physics, by learning skills and experiencing the research environment, to help you decide if either Physics or Engineering Physics is the right major for you.
 All that is required is curiosity, initiative, and a willingness to learn and grow.
 Once a student successfully completes the Physics Research Program and continues their studies in Physics they are generally prepared to conduct research on a topic that they can develop into a Senior Thesis during their senior year.

 The Physics Research Program is able to support every Physics and Engineering Physics major for at least one-quarter of funding.
-Funding is sometimes available for a second quarter; rising seniors applying for the second quarter of funding must also apply for a Student Major Grant from Academic Advising.
+Funding is sometimes available for a second quarter; rising seniors applying for the second quarter of funding must also apply for a Student Major Grant from Stanford Undergraduate Research and Independent Projects.
 There is generally no funding for a third-quarter; such students can apply for a Student Major Grant, as well as search for funding from their faculty research advisor or other sources.

 In addition to working on research, program participants attend weekly professional development workshops.
 Examples include faculty research seminars, graduate student panels, and more.
 Participants are required to attend all scheduled seminars during their ten weeks of research.
 COVID-permitting, we will also pursue optional field trips to the Stanford Linear Accelerator Center (SLAC) and physics-related Bay Area attractions (e.g. NASA, Lawrence Berkeley Laboratory, etc.) to provide an educational "break" from research.
 A 10-minute presentation of your research to your peers is also required of all participants.

 We recognize the following Schools, Departments, Independent Laboratories and Collaborations at Stanford who support our research program, including:

 - Department of Physics